Customer feedback loop - Why it's important and strategies to close it

 It can increase the efficiency of what you spend your resources on.
 Rather than wasting your time and money on building things that customers don’t value, you’ll learn what they want.
 This leads to efficient use of your team’s time as they are not wondering what changes to make or what to create next.
 You can spend money building exactly what customers are looking for.

 Do you want your customers to stay with you for a long time, spending more with you each year and championing you to their friends and family?
-Using a customer feedback loop you can build more loyal customers by helping them feel a part of your business’ story.
+The first step to building a stronger and more loyal customer base is to help customers feel like they're a part of your business’ story.
 By spending time closing the loop, you’ll help show them how valuable they are to your business.

 How to close the customer feedback loop